PM Reaffirms Pakistans Commitment To SCO Objectives; Urges Collective Efforts For Peace, Development - UrduPoint

 PM Reaffirms Pakistan's Commitment To SCO Objectives; Urges Collective Efforts For Peace, Development

+Prime Minister Shehbaz Sharif on Thursday, reaffirming Pakistan's commitment to SCO objectives of peace and prosperity, urged the member states to put in their collective efforts against terrorism, poverty alleviation and dispute resolution, particularly the ongoing Israeli barbarism in Palestine

-ASTANA, (UrduPoint / Pakistan Point News - 4th Jul, 2024) Prime Minister Shehbaz Sharif on Thursday reaffirming Pakistan's commitment to SCO objectives of peace and prosperity, urged the member states to put in their collective efforts against terrorism, poverty alleviation and dispute resolution, particularly the ongoing Israeli barbarism in Palestine.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 4th Jul, 2024) Prime Minister Shehbaz Sharif on Thursday, reaffirming Pakistan's commitment to SCO objectives of peace and prosperity, urged the member states to put in their collective efforts against terrorism, poverty alleviation and dispute resolution, particularly the ongoing Israeli barbarism in Palestine.

-He told the international gathering that Pakistan aligned itself with socioeconomic and security objectives of SCO as the country's association with SCO went back centuries.
+He told the international gathering that Pakistan aligned itself with socioeconomic and security objectives of the SCO as the country's association with the Organization went back centuries.

 He said during 23 years, the SCO had established itself as a credible and effective transregional organization.